 Step 2: Check Your TV’s Audio Output

-Most modern TVs have an audio output of some description, and this will allow you to send the sound that you usually hear on your television speakers to a speaker system.
+Most modern TVs have an audio output of some description, allowing you to send the sound you usually hear on your television speakers to a speaker system.

-Look on the back of your TV and identify the audio output type.
-If you are not sure, it will tell you in your TVs manual.
+Look on the back of your TV and identify the audio output type – it will tell you in your TV manual if you are unsure.

 Step 3: Identify a Matching Audio Input on Your Speaker System

 Now that you know which audio output your TV has, you can consider how to connect it to your speaker system.